-- From 2008 to 2018, the percentage of 10th grade students considering attempting suicide increased from 17 to 23 percent in Washington. - safe at school increased from 10 to 15 percent.
+- From 2008 to 2018, the percentage of 10th grade students considering attempting suicide increased from 17 to 23 percent in Washington. - After declining over an eight-year period, the percentage of 6th grade students who do not feel safe at school increased from 10 to 15 percent.